-- Time-limit set in law for the determining authority to make a decision on the asylum application at first instance: - 2.
-Are detailed reasons for the rejection at first instance of an asylum application shared with the applicant in writing? ☐ No - 3.
-Backlog of pending cases as of 31 August 2015:50 21,328
+- 1. Time-limit set in law for the determining authority to make a decision on the asylum application at first instance:

+10 days - 2.
+Are detailed reasons for the rejection at first instance of an asylum application shared with the applicant in writing? ☐ Yes ☐ No - 3.
+Backlog of pending cases as of 31 December 2016:57